Archive for August 27, 2002

 CASE Opposition

 My weblogging time over the past couple of days has been taken up with a real-life project, but at least it’s one with a web presence.
 At What Cost? is a group of graduate students who are concerned about the current unionization process taking place at Cornell.
 You can go there to read about some of the concerns the group has; we’ve tried to put together a comprehensive and consise list.
 I’m very interested to see what kind of response it draws, if any.
 Right now, there’s no way to tell how much support the union has.
-At the least, I hope the site forces the union people to answer some concrete questions they’ve been avoiding.
+At the least, … Continue reading CASE Opposition

 Book Reviews